SC176 - Metro Network Evolution

 Describe how new services are changing metro network traffic characteristics.

-Describe the impact that these new services will have on metro network traffic patterns and network equipment capacity in both aggregation and core metro networks.
+Explain the impact that these new services will have on metro network traffic patterns and network architectures.

-Describe the key networking technologies used to build next generation metro networks, including DWDM, OTN, and IP/MPLS.
+Identify the key networking technologies used to build next generation metro networks, including DWDM, OTN, Ethernet and IP/MPLS.

-Describe how packet and optical technologies are converging to form packet-optical transport and switching systems.
+Describe how packet and optical technologies are converging to implement efficient networks.

-Discuss how packet-optical systems may be used in different metro application scenarios, including new cloud network architectures.
+Discuss different metro application scenarios, including evolving distributed cloud network architectures.

 Short Course Audience: